josedanielfd/Getting-and-Cleaning-Data/README.md

 tidy0<-group_by(data2,activityname,subject)  #Grouped by activity name and subject tidy1<-summarise_each(tidy0,funs(mean))    #Calculated the mean of each variable by activity and subject
 ```
-- Made shorter and tidyier the database. *For this i considered some variable names can be one variable, for example domain signals, it could take two values, etc. I do not consider each part of the variable name a variable itself because not all the variable names has the same number of characteristics (ex: axis).
-Some of them for example does not have axis.*
+- Made shorter and tidyier the database. *For this i considered some variable names can be variables, for example domain signals: it could take two values, etc. I do not consider each part of the variable name a variable itself because not all the variable names has the same number of characteristics.
+For example: Some of them does not have axis (x,y,z) and i consider it will be messier naming a variable "axis" and having lots of "NAs".
+And the means and std clearly are variables, so thats the reason i spread them.*

 ```
 library(tidyr)